FernandoDeMeer/Hierarchical-SigCWGAN/README.md

   2. Base_SIGCWGAN_CONFIGS
   3. CrossDim_SIGCWGAN_CONFIGS

-All training results will be saved to *generated_data/{}/seed=i* with {} being the name of your dataset and as many seeds as specified.
+All training results will be saved to **generated_data/{}/seed=i** with {} being the name of your dataset and as many seeds as specified.

 ## Generating Scenarios

-Once a model has been trained the parser in *evaluate_hierarchical_gan.py* can be modified to load the trained model and generate scenarios via the function generate_series_hierarchical_gan.
+Once a model has been trained the parser in *evaluate_hierarchical_gan.py* can be modified to load the trained model and generate scenarios via the function `generate_series_hierarchical_gan`.

 ## Replicating results from the paper

 The data used in the first experiment are the closing prices from $03/05/2000$ to $07/05/2021$ (dd/mm/yyyy) of the continously rolled futures from Tables 2 and 4 in the paper.
-Due to copyright sharing issues we are not able to share the datasets but we do include the trained models in  **src/generated_data**.
+Due to copyright sharing issues we are not able to share the datasets but we do include the trained models in  `src/generated_data`.

 ![Alt Text](https://media.giphy.com/media/hMvcLdbpVqRRNCwPsj/giphy.gif)